aws-samples/aws-hpc-recipes/recipes/res/res_demo_env/README.md

 2. Launch the template: [![Launch stack](../../../docs/media/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/review?stackName=resdemostack&templateURL=https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/res/res_demo_env/assets/res-demo-stack.yaml)
 3. Follow the instructions in the AWS CloudFormation console.
 4. Monitor the status of the stack named **resdemostack**.
 When its status is `CREATE_COMPLETE`, check your email for a message with the subject line **Invitation to Join RES Environment**.
 Follow the instructions you find there to log in as `clusteradmin` and change your password.
+5. Follow the steps in the RES [Configuration guide] to set up SSO so that demonstration accounts and groups can log into the system

 ![welcome-email](docs/welcome.png)